Find the Queen Bee

 Take your time and try to avoid being frustrated.
 Learning how to find the queen bee takes time, patience and sometimes pure dumb luck.

-Young queen that have not mated or have only been laying for a short time will have shorter abdomens.
+Young queens that have not mated or have only been laying for a short time will have shorter, thinner abdomens.
 Early on, it can be hard to tell a small queen from a large worker.

 This is just one of the skills that take time to develop as you grow in beekeeping experience.
 Read as many beekeeping books as you can.
 Every books has strengths in different areas of keeping bees.